pivotal-cf/pcf-release-notes/p1-v1.1/console_ki.html.md

-# Known for Pivotal Dev Console v.1.1.0.0
+# Pivotal Dev Console v.1.1.0.0 Known Issues

 - There are a handful of bugs related to using Dev Console with the Admin user created by Ops Manager.
 It is recommended that users create a new user, with admin privileges, using the cf command line tools, and login to Dev Console using that user.